chomupashchuk/archive-file-home-assistant/README.md

 ## Services
 ### Service: archive.file
-`archive.file` is used to delete a file.
+`archive.file` is used to archive a file.

 #### attributes:
 - `file` is used to indicate file path. it is a mandatory attribute.